 Flea markets and Facebook have some incredible furniture at bargain prices.
 I find myself looking at Facebook daily to see if the perfect “fill in the blank” has been listed.
-You know how you have a vague idea of a piece of furniture you want, but you can’t find it (or afford the ones you can find)?
+You know when you have a vague idea of a piece of furniture you want, but you can’t find it (or afford the ones you can find)?

-Well after searching for a few weeks on and off I found the perfect size and shape hutch, just the wrong color.
+After searching for a few weeks on and off I found the perfect size and shape hutch, just the wrong color.
 I’m no expert at painting furniture, but here’s the transformation and YOU CAN do it it too.

 The materials you need to paint almost any kind of furniture (excluding lacquered pieces) are the following: